MRMSTCHS/kubify/DEBUG.md

 kubify up
 ```

+This software is alpha mode and you must do this as a hard reset for local environment
+Docker-Desktop -> Prefrences -> Resources Disk Image Size, make volume smaller and apply
+This is important if you get stuck installing kubeDB (from a previously failed version)

 # Issue 000001 (): If namespace deletion is stuck locally in docker desktop's kubernetes:
 STATUS:
 This can be RESOLVED with manual click (see image below), but the TECH DEBT automation of this fix is TODO (I/We should automate this fix)